Charlemagne Youth Prize 2018 goes to Polish project on WW2 camp

 Young Somali refugee and blogger Farah Abdullahi Abdi wrote two books about the frustrations and hardships of being a refugee in Europe.
 She wants to show that refugees are not here to create chaos but are ready to embrace Europe and contribute to its development.
 She has crossed Europe speaking to students about her life, offering them a different picture from the one they might get from anti-immigration sources.

-On Thursday 10 May the Charlemagne Prize 2018 will be awarded to French president Emmanuel Macron for "his passion and commitment to Europe”.
-Charlemagne Youth Prize winners will have the chance to meet and talk with him.
+On Thursday 10 May the Charlemagne Prize 2018 was awarded to French president Emmanuel Macron for "his passion and commitment to Europe”.
+Charlemagne Youth Prize winners briefly met him.